 We use Jigsaw as the basis of our PSHE Curriculum.
 Jigsaw consists of six half-term units of work (Puzzles), each containing six lessons (Pieces) covering each academic year.

 Every Piece has two Learning Intentions, one specific to PSHE (including Relationships and Health Education) and the other designed to develop emotional literacy and social skills.

 Each year group studies the same unit at the same time (at their own level), building sequentially through the school year, facilitating whole-school learning themes.

 The key concepts developed through the units are:

 *identity and belonging *asking for help *similarities and differences * growth mindset * self-esteem *teamwork *family and friendships *lifecycles *managing change.

-Our safety curriculum is taught through every half-term.
-The following areas are covered:
+Our safety curriculum is taught through every half-term you will find a link to this below, the following areas are covered:

 - body safety including consent,

 - sun safety